RANDCorporation/value-of-env-surveillance/README.md

 ## About this repository

-This repository contains code to explore the Value of Information of Genomic sequencing technologies using infectious disease models.
+This repository contains code to reproduce *Nascimento de Lima et al. (2024).
+The value of environmental surveillance for pandemic response*.
+The `run_analysis.R` script produces the figures and tables in the paper.
+All our results can be reproduced with free software.

-## Dependencies:
+## Dependencies

+### Installing dependencies with `renv`

+The `renv.lock` file contains the packages and versions used in this project.
+If you have an up-to-date R Studio version, `renv` should do most of the work for you once you open the `genomic-surveillance-voi.Rproj` file.
+If you are unfamiliar with `renv, read [this](https://rstudio.github.io/renv/articles/renv.html).
+If that doesn't work, read on.

+### Installing dependencies without `renv`

-# Install `R6Sim`
+#### Install `R6Sim`

 [R6Sim](https://github.com/randcorporation/R6Sim/) is an R6-based R package that contains base classes and infrastructure for developing and running simulation models using the encaspsulated object-oriented approach offered by `R6`.
+The model we use is an `R6Sim` model and, we use the `R6Experiment` class to organize and run our experiments in parallel.

 **Interim instructions while R6Sim is not open source:**